httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 ## Encryption with Multiple Records

-This example shows the same encrypted message, but split into records of 10 octets each (that is, the "rs" field in the header is 10).
-The first record includes a single additional octet of padding, which causes the end of the content to align with a record boundary, forcing the creation of a third record that contains only padding.
+This example shows the same message, but the plaintext is split into records of 10 octets each (that is, the "rs" field in the header is 10).
+The first record includes a single additional octet of padding.
+This means that there are 7 octets of message in the first record, and 8 in the second.
+This causes the end of the content to align with a record boundary, forcing the creation of a third record that contains only two octets of padding.

 ~~~ example
 HTTP/1.1 200 OK